“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 He is not the president of a high priests quorum.
 Such quorums are organized only in stakes.

-The district president presides over all priesthood holders in the district.
+A district president presides over all priesthood holders in the district.
 However, the mission president is the presiding high priest.

 He does not release full-time missionaries.
 However, he may participate with a member of the mission presidency in the release interview.
 If travel or time constraints make it very difficult for a member of the mission presidency to release a specific missionary, the mission president may authorize the district president to do so (see 24.8.2).